 Contact Child Protection

 To make a report, you should contact the child protection intake service covering the local government area (LGA) where the child normally resides.
-Telephone numbers to make a report during business hours (8.45am-5.00pm), Monday to Friday, are listed below.
+Telephone numbers to make a report during business hours (8.45am-5.00pm), Monday to Friday:

 - North Division intake: 1300 664 977